 13 Ways to Save Money on Groceries

 Americans continue to spend more on food each year.
-Cooking at home can help your hard-earned dollars go further, but as you’ve probably noticed, grocery store prices are climbing, too.
-While price growth slowed down in 2024, average food-at-home prices were still 1.2% higher compared to 2023 prices.
+Cooking at home can help your hard-earned dollars go further, but as you've probably noticed, the cost of your groceries is climbing, too.
+As of January 2026, grocery store and supermarket food prices are 2.1 percent higher than in January 2025.

-Luckily, food spending doesn’t have to take a major bite out of your budget—especially if you know the various ways to save money on groceries.
+Luckily, food spending doesn't have to take a major bite out of your budget—especially if you know ways to save money on groceries.

-1. Stick to spending limits with cash or gift cards
+1. Use cash or gift cards to stay within budget

 2. Embrace digital tools

-• Meal planning using what you have on hand—Supercook and Mealtime are just two of the many apps that help you build recipes around what’s in your pantry.
+- Meal planning using what you have on hand—Supercook and Mealtime are just two of many apps that help you build recipes around what's in your pantry.

 3. Use curbside pickup and delivery wisely